oisdk/site/posts/2017-04-23-verifying-data-structures-in-haskell-lhs.markdown

 data BalTree a = Leaf a | Node (BalTree (a,a))
 ```

-With that signature, it's *impossible* to create a tree with more elements in its left branch than its right: but the size of the tree is unspecified.
-You can use a similar trick to implement [matrices which must be square](https://github.com/oisdk/Square) [from @okasaki_fast_1999]: the usual trick (`type Matrix n a = List n (List n a)`{.haskell}) fails the test: it's too specific, providing size information at compile-time.
+With that signature, it's *impossible* to create a tree with more elements in its left branch than its right; the size of the tree, however, remains unspecified.
+You can use a similar trick to implement [matrices which must be square](https://github.com/oisdk/Square) [from @okasaki_fast_1999]: the usual trick (`type Matrix n a = List n (List n a)`{.haskell}) is too specific, providing size information at compile-time.
 If you're interested in this approach, there are several more examples in @hinze_manufacturing_2001.

 It is possible to go from the size-indexed version back to the non-indexed version, with an existential (`RankNTypes`{.haskell} for this example):